E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: The Model

 where $\vg^{(h)}_{ij} = \sigma(\linear^{(h)}(\vz_{ij}))$ is a per-head output gate, $\vq_{ij}^{(h)}, \vk_{ij}^{(h)}, \vv_{ij}^{(h)}, b_{ij}^{(h)}$ are linear projections of the pair embedding $\vz_{ij}$, and $t_{jk^\prime}^{(h)}$ is a distance-based bias described above.

-The ligand-constrained attentive pair update module is designed similarly.
-Here, for pair $(i, j)$, the ``neighboring'' pairs $\{(k, j)\}_{1\le k \le \nlig}$ are those sharing the same protein node $j$.
+The ligand-constrained attentive pair updates are designed similarly.
+Here, for pair $(i, j)$, the neighboring pairs $\{(k, j)\}_{1\le k \le \nlig}$ are those sharing the same protein node $j$.
 Multi-head attention is performed across all such neighbors with constraints from intra-ligand distances $\vd_{ik}$.